solofurypool-code/solofury-public-docs/README.md

 ## License

 This documentation is released under the [MIT License](LICENSE).
 You are free to use, modify, redistribute, and build upon it.
-Attribution appreciated but not required.

-The upstream CKPool codebase is licensed under GPLv3 — see [skaisser/ckpool](https://github.com/skaisser/ckpool/blob/master/COPYING) for full text.

----

-## Contributing

-Found a typo, outdated info, or want to improve a guide?
-See [CONTRIBUTING.md](CONTRIBUTING.md).

----

-**SoloFury** — *Don't split the block.
-Take it all.*